Editor’s Note: This article was originally published on July 24, 2019 and updated on March 10, 2021.

 If you are an Amazon seller, there is a good chance that despite your best efforts, you have run into this problem at one point or another.
-Shipping carriers are not 100% reliable and packages can get lost.
+Shipping carriers are not 100% reliable.
+Packages sometimes get delayed or lost in transit.
 In some cases, although this is rare, mail carriers have been known to run off with the item themselves.

 If a customer messages you saying that they did not receive their shipment, it is important that you act quickly.